Synchronization Overview

 How Synchronization Works

-A synchronization package synchronizes data between a source and a target in both directions.
+A synchronization syncs data between a source and a target in both directions.
 When synchronization is performed for the first time, it does not check whether or not the records in sources are identical — it simply copies data from one side to another and vice versa and “maps” the original records to their copies in another source.
 During subsequent synchronizations, if a record is modified or deleted in one source, Skyvia modifies or deletes the data mapped to this record in another source, and vice versa.

 Skyvia builds the id map when inserting data and remembers it, and when performing next synchronization, Skyvia knows how the records correspond to each other.
 You do not need to add custom external ID fields to cloud application objects or use textual IDs in your database.